-Pursuant to Article 3(5) of the Hague Rules, the shipper shall be deemed to have guaranteed the accuracy of the marks, number, quantity and weight to the carrier, and shall indemnity the carrier against all loss, damages and expenses arising or resulting from such inaccuracies.
+Pursuant to Article 3(5) of the Hague Rules (and likewise Article 489 of Decree-Law 3/2022), the shipper should be deemed to have guaranteed the accuracy of the marks, number, quantity and weight to the carrier, and should indemnify the carrier against all loss, damages and expenses arising or resulting from any inaccuracies thereof.
 To the best of the authors' knowledge, no relevant judgments are available in this respect.